adaltas/node-shell/doc/config/commands.md

 * `options` (object|array)
   Defined the expected command parameters.
 Support object and array notation.
 If defined as an object, keys correspond to the "name" properties.
 If defined as an array, the "name" property is required.
 * `main` (object|string)
   What is left once the option and the commands have been extracted.
+* `commands` (object|array)
+  Support unlimited multi-level commands.

 ## Multi-level commands

-The package can handle simple argument definitions as well as complex command based definitions including one or multiple nested sub commands.
+The package can handle simple argument definitions as well as complex command based definitions including one or multiple nested commands.
 Thus, large applications can group all its functionalities into one parent CLI entry point.

 ## Examples of configuration